Please choose a menu

 Disadvantages:

-• Plants can be overwatered if the wick is too long.
+• Plants can easily be overwatered if the wick is too long.

 • Not suitable for larger plants or those with deep root systems.